FYI (Canadian TV channel): As Discovery Health

 As a result of Discovery Communications' newly acquired interest in the service, the network was launched that same month on September 7, 2001, as the Discovery Health Channel.
 On the same day as the Canadian channel's launch, the American service, The Health Network, was removed from all Canadian television providers.
 In February 2002, The Health Network was removed from the CRTC's list of foreign satellite services eligible for carriage on Canadian pay television providers, by request of The Health Network's owners.

-On January 18, 2008, a joint venture between Canwest and Goldman Sachs Capital Partners, known as CW Media, bought Alliance Atlantis and through that transaction, acquired Alliance Atlantis' interest in Discovery Health.
+On January 18, 2008, a joint venture between Canwest and Goldman Sachs Alternatives, known as CW Media, bought Alliance Atlantis and through that transaction, acquired Alliance Atlantis' interest in Discovery Health.
 In 2009, CW Media purchased the remaining interest in the channel from Discovery Communications, bringing its ownership to 100%.